 SOLE PROPRIETOR TAXES

 Income from a sole proprietorship is not taxed at the business level.
-The income is deemed income of the individual and the individual pays taxes as simple income taxes.
+The income is deemed income of the individual and the individual pays income taxes.
 The sole proprietor is able to deduct expenses related to the business.

 Call the Law Offices of Clifton Black, PC today

 Are legal challenges holding back your business growth?
 Our expert team at the Law Offices of Clifton Black, PC is here to empower your business with strategic legal solutions tailored to your needs.
 Schedule your comprehensive consultation today with Cliff Black to discuss your legal and business needs to tailor a plan of action to help you navigate complex regulations, contracts, and disputes.